ITV2: History

 ITV2 launched at 7:00 pm on 7 December 1998.
 The first programme was an hour-long introductory programme called It Takes Two, presented by Gabby Logan and Vinnie Jones.
 Billie Piper was heavily involved in the channel's promotion at launch, with an updated version of the 1966 song It Takes Two sung by her used as the theme song for the launch programme and featured in the original promos for the channel.
+The programme featured messages from Michael Barrymore, Trevor McDonald, Boyzone's Ronan Keating, Jerry Springer and Samantha Janus.
+A highlight of opening night was Trevor McDonald's interview to Fergie, which was plagued with concerns of possible low ratings before it even aired.
+Estimated statistics revealed that the channel had limited terrestrial coverage, as well as a potential audience of 850,000 cable subscribers.

 While ITV2 is now an entertainment channel aimed to a younger audience; at its launch in 1998, it was a mixed genre channel and featured some programmes aimed at much older audiences than what the channel broadcasts currently.
 Despite this, the channel was launched to target a younger, more male audience.
+Such original programmes were mostly produdced on a low budget, including a late night music programme aimed at teenagers, Bed Rock, plus studio-based game shows.